About Us

 About The Founder

-Mr. Riffath-Yakub Abubakar holds pivotal roles in various organizations, showcasing his multifaceted expertise and dedication to youth empowerment and development.
-As the Executive Chairman of NASAAG and the Chief Planner of Third Star Limited, he plays instrumental roles in fostering growth and progress.
-Additionally, he serves as the Country Director of Project Know Thy Self International, Head of Business Development of Leonard Homes Limited, a Real Estate, Construction & Property Management Company. and the Executive Coordinator for The ELDERS Consult, Ghana.
+Riffath-Yakub Abubakar is an Honorary Award Recipient for Youth Leadership.
+Riffath holds pivotal roles in various organisations, showcasing his multifaceted expertise and dedication to youth empowerment and business development.
+As the Executive Director of the National Academy of Students’ Achievement Awards Ghana (NASAAG) and the Chief Planner of Third Star Ltd, he plays an instrumental role in fostering growth and progress.
+Additionally, he serves as the Country Director of Project Know Thy Self International, Executive Secretary of Okantey Adjetey Consultancy Limited, an International Education Consultancy firm based in Ghana with operations in the UK, Nigeria, Liberia and Ghana.
+Riffath is also the Head of Business Development at Leonard Homes Property Management Ltd. A Real Estate, Construction & Property Management Company. and the Executive Coordinator for The ELDERS Consult, Ghana.
+He is an Executive organising committee member of Afrotalks.com Riffath offers a Freelance Tutorial service to schools and organisations.

-Riffath is internationally recognized as a Youth Leadership, Entrepreneurship & Development Coach/Mentor and Trainer, as well as a Non-Profit/NGO Consultant, Educational & Corporate Event Consultant.
+Riffath is internationally recognised as a Youth Leadership, Entrepreneurship & Development Coach/Mentor/Trainer, a Non-Profit/NGO and Corporate Event Consultant, Corporate Relationship Management-CRM Coach, and Industry-Academia Policy Development.
 He is renowned for his engaging public speaking and transformational messages.
 As a fervent youth development activist, Riffath channels his intellect and energy toward mentoring and empowering students and young individuals to embrace leadership, entrepreneurship, employability skills, and managerial competence.
 He goes beyond traditional academic qualifications, imparting attitudes, skills, and knowledge essential for thriving in today’s job market.

-Riffath’s contributions have garnered international recognition.
+Riffath’s works have garnered international recognition.
+In 2025, Riffath was conferred an honorary award for ‘Youth Leadership’ at the National Youth Shakers Conclave & Awards – Ghana Edition, by the Relevant Achievers Impacting Nations (RAIN) in collaboration with the World Conference of Mayors (WCM), USA.
 He was featured as the first Ghanaian in the “World Millennials Magazine 2021” by SHEHUB.TV in the United Kingdom.
-His significant contributions to student and youth development led to his recognition on the University of Education, Winneba’s website in 2021.
+His significant contributions to student and youth development led to his recognition on the University of Education, Winneba (UEW), Ghana website in 2021.
 Furthermore, he was nominated and emerged as a ‘Top Three Finalist’ in the “Founder of the Year 2021” category at the Founders of The Year Awards Africa, Kenya.

-He has also played integral roles in coordinating events like the Ghana Youth Employment Agency (YEA) nationwide “Job, Career, and Entrepreneurship Fair 2021” under Novalle Consultancy and the Western and Central Regional Sensitization Workshop on Africa Continental Free Trade Agreement (AFCFTA) by GIZ and Ghana Chamber of Young Entrepreneurs.
+He has also played integral roles in coordinating events like the Ghana Youth Employment Agency (YEA) nationwide “Job, Career, and Entrepreneurship Fair 2021, and the Western and Central Regional Sensitisation Workshop on Africa Continental Free Trade Agreement (AFCFTA) by GIZ and Ghana Chamber of Young Entrepreneurs.
 Riffath’s commitment is further evidenced by his involvement in planning and coordinating the “Young Entrepreneurs Summit & Expo” by the Ghana Chamber of Young Entrepreneurs and consulting for events like the “Youth Explosion Conference” and the “Extraordinary Ladies Conference.”

 Who We Are